nmacneil/BIOL-3295/Labs/Lab 5/Lab 5 Instructions.md

 # Lab 5: Compuational analysis of yellow columbine (_Aquilegia chrysantha_) stage-structured population dynamics
+This file is best viewed on the Github website.

 This report is due Wednesday Oct 16 at 2pm

 ![Stan Shebs [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)]](https://upload.wikimedia.org/wikipedia/commons/9/9d/Aquilegia_chrysantha_2.jpg)

 1. Open `RStudio` and install the package `popbio`.
-1. Download and run the file `Yellow_Columbine_Stage_Structure.R`.
+2. Download and run the file `Yellow_Columbine_Stage_Structure.R`.
 This code will produce 2 graphs: 1) the number of seeds over time, and 2) the number of the different types of plants over time.

-1. Into the R console type:
+3. Into the R console type:
 ```
 > head(aq.trans)
 ```

 This command lists the first six row of data entries along with their headings.
 To understand the meaning of the columns in the dataframe, click the `Packages` tab in `RStudio`, click `popbio` and then scroll down to `aq.trans` and click on that.
 Does the dataset contain any information on the number of seeds produced each year?

-To determine how many different plots are recorded in this dataset, into the R console type:
+To determine how many different plots are recorded in this dataset, into the `R Studio console` type:
 ```
 > table(aq.trans$plot)
 ```

 Modify this command to generate summary statistics for other variables that you are interested in.

-1. The code uses a subset of the data: only year 1998 and plot 909.
+4. The code uses a subset of the data: only year 1998 and plot 909.
 To see the data subset, type:
 ```
 > sf
 ```
 into the `R Studio console`.
 Does every flowering plant produce fruit?

-1. The dataset does not contain any information on the number of seeds.
+5. The dataset does not contain any information on the number of seeds.
 In the code, what assumptions are made to estimate the size of the seed bank in 1999?

-`.
-Type,
+6. Type,
 ```
 > A
 ```
 into the `R Studio console`.
 This is the projection matrix.
-Where i is an index for the row number (top to bottom) and j is an index for the column (left to right), the elements of the projection matrix are the number of i that will be produced by each j over the course of a year.
+Where _i_ is an index for the row number (top to bottom) and _j_ is an index for the column (left to right), the elements of the projection matrix are the number of _i_ that will be produced by each _j_ over the course of a year.

 Try it out – the number of seeds produced per seed is 0.4.
 This means that each seed has a 0.4 probability of surviving a year.
 How many small plants is each small plant expected to produce (i.e., the probability a small plant survives and remains in the small class)?
 How many large?
 How many with flowers?

 If a small plant, next year, can only be a small plant, a large plant a flowering plant, or dead, what must be the probability that the small plant dies?
 What is the probability a large plant dies?
 A flower?

-1. Type
+7. Type
 ```
 > nt
 ```